Church of Saint Porphyrius airstrike: Background

-The Greek Orthodox Church of Saint Porphyrius is located in the Zaytun Quarter of Gaza's Old City, and houses the tomb of Saint Porphyrius who was a bishop in Gaza from 395 to 420.
+The Greek Orthodox Church of Saint Porphyrius is located in the Zaytun Quarter of Gaza's Old City, and houses the tomb of Saint Porphyrius who was a bishop in Gaza from 395 AD to 420 AD.
 The church was also damaged during the Israel Defense Forces (IDF) bombing campaign in the Gaza Strip in July 2014, in which its water tanks were destroyed and a neighboring home was damaged by IDF tank shells.
-During the shelling in 2014, the church had been offering refuge to Gaza citizens and had held Ramadan prayers in the courtyard.
-According to CBN News that same year, Greek Orthodox Archbishop Alexios had said off-camera that Hamas had used the church grounds to fire rockets.
+During the shelling in 2014, the church had been offering refuge to Gazan citizens and had held Ramadan prayers in the courtyard.
+According to CBN News claimed, the same year, that Greek Orthodox Archbishop Alexios had said off-camera that Hamas had used the church grounds to fire rockets.

 Saint Porphyrius is less than 300 m from the al-Ahli Arab hospital compound, where in 2023 an explosion killed and injured hundreds of people who had fled there to escape Israeli airstrikes.

 A building from the church compound was hit again in 2024 by a missile, which however failed to explode, averting loss of life among the refugees sheltering there.

 Airstrike

 Palestinian officials stated that at least 500 Muslims and Christians had been sheltering in the church from IDF bombardments.
 A member of the community indicated that about 100 people had been sheltering in the two-storey building hit by the strike, with about 400 spread across the entire complex.
 In an initial statement, the IDF stated that Israeli fighter jets had hit a nearby command and control centre that was being used by Hamas to attack Israel.
 The IDF acknowledged damage to the church and reports of casualties resulting from the strike.

 The airstrike caused damage to the church's exterior and led to the collapse of an adjacent building belonging to the church complex.

 The neighboring Katib al-Wilaya Mosque also sustained damage as a result of the airstrike.

 Video footage from the church after the airstrike was published and appeared to show a young wounded boy being carried from the rubble.
-Another video published shows people searching through the rubble of the building.
+Another video published showed people searching through the rubble of the building.